DigonIO/pypermission/docs/docs/integration_guide/1_introduction.md

 The MeetDown application showcases a simplified version of a community event organizing platform where users can join groups and manage events.
 It illustrates both a theoretical foundation for designing an RBAC system for a SaaS platform like "meetup" and a practical walkthrough of how these concepts are implemented in the accompanying backend Python code.

-!!! info

-    The complete fictional MeetDown application is included in the **PyPermission** package.
-The corresponding Python source code can be found in the library repository in the folder [`src/pypermission/example`](https://gitlab.com/DigonIO/pypermission/-/tree/main/src/pypermission/example).

 ## Features

 The MeetDown application structures its features into three core services, each encapsulating a distinct domain of functionality.
 These services are designed to reflect the underlying data model while also emphasizing the functionality on a feature basis.
 The following table describes the core service domains: